-- 1. Determine the number of remaining host bits based on the class of address and the number of host bits borrowed. - a.
-Determine the assigned IP address space. - b.
-Determine number of host bits available. - c.
-Determine number of host bits borrowed. - d.
-Determine the number of remaining host bits by subtracting the number of host bits borrowed from the default number of host bits.
-The difference is h in the formula. - e.
-Determine the number of possible hosts by using the formula 2^h 2.
-Use the table above to determine the number of hosts available after a specific number of bits have been borrowed from the host portion of the address. - f.
-Calculate the new subnet mask and prefix
+- 1) Determine the number of remaining host bits based on the default mask and the number of host bits borrowed. - a) Determine the assigned IP address space. - b) Determine number of host bits available. - c) Determine number of host bits borrowed. - d) Determine the number of remaining host bits by subtracting the number of host bits borrowed from the default number of host bits.
+The difference is h in the formula. - e) Determine the number of possible hosts by using the formula 2h 2.
+Use the table above to determine the number of hosts available after a specific number of bits have been borrowed from the host portion of the address. - f) Calculate the new subnet mask and prefix.

-Examples for each class of IP address space are shown in the table below.
+Examples for each default mask are shown in the table below.